 Trump meets with Syrian President Ahmed Al-Sharaa after U.S. removes him from terrorist list

-Syrian President Ahmed Al-Sharaa will meet President Trump at the White House on Monday, continuing a stunning reversal of fortunes for a man branded until three days ago as an international terrorist by the U.S. government with a $10 million bounty on his head.
+Syrian President Ahmed Al-Sharaa is meeting President Trump at the White House on Monday, continuing a stunning reversal of fortunes for a man branded until three days ago as an international terrorist by the U.S. government with a $10 million bounty on his head.

 The former leader of an al-Qaeda affiliate in Syria disavowed Islamic extremism after rising to lead his war-torn country.
 Nearly a year ago, he led his rebel militia to force long-time dictator Bashar al-Assad out of office and into exile in Russia.